AIM-Harvard/pyradiomics/docs/usage.rst

 * This represents an example where feature classes are used directly, circumventing checks and preprocessing done by the radiomics feature extractor class, and is not intended as standard use example.

-* (LINUX) Add pyradiomics to the environment variable PYTHONPATH:
+* (LINUX) To run from source code, add pyradiomics to the environment variable PYTHONPATH (Not necessary when PyRadiomics is installed):

   *  ``setenv PYTHONPATH /path/to/pyradiomics/radiomics``